playay/ws2s/README.md

 - "success" field can be ignored.

 when "code" field = -1, "data" field is presented.
-    that means ws2s_server received data from peer.
+    that means ws2s_server received data from peer. "data" is a int array, each element represents a byte.

 when "code" field = 0.
     usually means ws2s_server successfully completed the most recent command